hmc-sysadmin/labs/passwords.md

     openssl [encryption type] -in file-to-encrypt -out encrypted-file

 Try it out for yourself.
-Create a file `file.txt` and write a secret message inside.
+In your home directory, create a file `file.txt` and write a secret message inside.
 Encrypt the file using OpenSSL.

-    openssl enc -aes256 -in file.txt -out encrypted.txt
+    openssl enc -aes256 -in file.txt -out /mnt/sysadmin/passwordsLab/secrets/<name>_encrypted.txt

+where `<name>` is your user name.

 This will encrypt your file using AES with a 256-bit key.
 You'll be prompted to enter a passphrase.
 This is the phrase you'll use to decrypt the